WSJ reporter arrested in Russia formally charged with espionage

 US Secretary of State Antony Blinken called Russia's actions "unacceptable" and said he had discussed the situation with his counterpart in Moscow, Sergey Lavrov.

-White House Press Secretary Karine Jean-Pierre said Gershkovich would be considered "wrongfully detained," which allows the Office of the Special Presidential Envoy for Hostage Affairs to take the reigns on his case.
+White House Press Secretary Karine Jean-Pierre said Mr Gershkovich would be considered "wrongfully detained," which allows the Office of the Special Presidential Envoy for Hostage Affairs to take the reigns on his case.

 “Let there be no mistake: journalism is not a crime," the senators said in a joint statement.
 "We demand the baseless, fabricated charges against Mr Gershkovich be dropped and he be immediately released and reiterate our condemnation of the Russian government’s continued attempts to intimidate, repress, and punish independent journalists and civil society voices.”